d-kozak/sudoku-solver/architecture.md

 It solves the [Simple](src/test/resources/puzzles/first.sudoku) and [Difficult](src/test/resources/puzzles/second.sudoku) puzzles, but fails for the [Empty](src/test/resources/puzzles/empty.sudoku).
 It probably could be improved to only schedule as many tasks as there are running threads and if there are too many running tasks, use normal dfs, but this kind of search algorithm was beyond the scope of this task and therefore it was left as an idea for extension.

+- [X] Use bytes instead of ints - Original solvers used int to represent the values in the puzzles.
+But since the values are from interval 1 to 9, byte is big enough.